camptocamp/c2cgeoportal/doc/developer/debugging.rst

        <service>:
          port: 8086

-Be careful one port can be open only one time on a server.
+Be careful, a port can be open only one time on a server.
-Within the Docker composition you can access a port of a container, you can achieve this via curl.
+Within the Docker composition, you can access a port of a container; you can achieve this via curl.
 This way, you do not need to publish this port on the main host.

 .. prompt:: bash